Home / Community Support / Kindred Cares Grant

 Awardees are decided through a competitive peer-review process.

-Straight-forward gift agreements are signed with each awardee, who is required to provide an interim and/or end-of-year report on how the funds were spent, learnings, and successes.
+Straight-forward gift agreements are signed with each awardee, who is required to provide an interim and/or final report on how the funds were spent, learnings, and successes.

 Funded applicants must begin work within 6 months of receiving the funds.